-Cozen O’Connor was established in 1970 and currently ranks among the nation’s largest law firms, with more than 700 attorneys in 25 cities in Europe and North America.
+Cozen O’Connor was established in 1970 and currently ranks among the nation’s largest law firms, with more than 825 attorneys in 29 cities.
 It is a full-service firm with nationally-recognized practices in litigation, business and corporate law, and governmental and regulatory matters.
 Its clients include a host of the country’s Fortune 500 corporations.

 - Superstorm Sandy (2012)

 - the Deepwater Horizon Gulf oil spill (2010)

 - Hurricanes Ike and Gustav (2008)

 - Hurricane Katrina (2005)

 - Hurricanes Charley, Francis, Ivan, and Jeanne (2004)

 - the September 11, 2001 terrorist attack (2001)

 - American businesses’ Y2K Sue and Labor claims (1999)